ThinkUpLLC/ThinkUp/extras/wordpress/thinkup/readme.txt

 the default.

 == Changelog ==

+= 0.8 =
+* Correctly obtain plugin directory path in all installation scenarios
+* WordPress i18n functions now used properly, with static strings and static textdomain

 = 0.7 =
 * Refactored code to be object-oriented; Changed all shortcode "status" references to "post"; Added Help and FAQ areas